Foreign relations of India: Africa

-India and South Africa, have always had strong relations even though India revoked diplomatic relations in protest of the apartheid regime in the mid-20th century.
+India and South Africa have always had strong relations even though India revoked diplomatic relations in protest of the apartheid regime in the mid-20th century.
 The history of British rule connects both lands.
 There is a large group of Indian South Africans.
-Mahatma Gandhi, spent many years in South Africa, during which time, he fought for the rights of the ethnic Indians.
+Mahatma Gandhi spent many years in South Africa, during which time he fought for the rights of the ethnic Indians.
 Nelson Mandela was inspired by Gandhi.
 After India's independence, India strongly condemned apartheid and refused diplomatic relations while apartheid was conducted as state policy in South Africa.

 Mahatma Gandhi (middle row centre) with the leaders of the non-violent resistance movement in South Africa.

-The two countries, now have close economic, political, and sports relations.
-Trade between the two countries grew from $3 million in 1992–1993 to $4 billion in 2005–2006, and aim to reach trade of $12 billion by 2010.
-One-third of India's imports from South Africa is gold bar.
-Diamonds, that are mined from South Africa, are polished in India.
+The two countries now have close economic, political, and sports relations.
+Trade between the two countries grew from $3 million in 1992–1993 to $4 billion in 2005–2006, and they aim to reach trade of $12 billion by 2010.
+One-third of India's imports from South Africa are gold bar.
+Diamonds that are mined from South Africa are polished in India.
 Nelson Mandela was awarded the Gandhi Peace Prize.
 The two countries are also members of the IBSA Dialogue Forum, with Brazil.
-India hopes to get large amounts of uranium, from resource-rich South Africa, for India's growing civilian nuclear energy sector.
+India hopes to get large amounts of uranium from resource-rich South Africa, for India's growing civilian nuclear energy sector.